symfony/symfony-docs/components/options_resolver.rst

 If you want to check whether a required option is still missing from the default options, you can use :method:`Symfony\\Component\\OptionsResolver\\OptionsResolver::isMissing`.
-The difference to :method:`Symfony\\Component\\OptionsResolver\\OptionsResolver::isRequired` is that this method will return false for required options that have already been set::
+The difference between this and :method:`Symfony\\Component\\OptionsResolver\\OptionsResolver::isRequired` is that this method will return false if a required option has already been set::

     // ...